SAFEGUARDING POLICY STATEMENT

 Each worker with children and young people, whether paid or voluntary, will be given a full copy of the policy and procedures and will be required to follow them.
 A full copy of the policy and procedures will be made available on request to any member of DBC, the parents or carers of any child or young person from the church or any other person associated with the church.

 The policy and procedures will be monitored and reviewed at least annually.
-The policy statement will be read annually at the DBC annual general meeting in March, together with a report of the outcome of the annual review.
+The policy statement will be read/reissued annually at the DBC annual general meeting in March, together with a report of the outcome of the annual review.

-Protection of vulnerable adults
+Protection of adults at risk

 DBC adopts the guidelines of the Baptist Union of Great Britain published in “Safe to Belong”.